Please follow the steps below upon arrival to Finland. The steps are described in more detailed manner below the list.

 You will need the extract from the Population Register System, for example, when opening a bank account in Finland.
 The document also allows you to prove your residency in your host city at the local public transport organization (e.g. HSL in the capital city region) after which you can receive a considerable discount on a local bus pass.
 NB!
 If you are an exchange student at a Finnish university, a document from your host university on your study right is sufficient for getting the discount from HSL.

-The identity code you need when using services of the authorities and often also with private companies in Finland.
+You need the Finnish identity code when using the services of the authorities and often also with private companies in Finland.
+Having the Finnish identity code can also allow you to have a lower price for a private school in Finland, for instance.
 In addition, the Fulbright Finland Foundation needs to inform your Finnish identity code for the local tax authorities if you are living in Finland for 6 months or more.
 Basically, you usually need the identity code to be able to live and operate in Finnish society.

 At DVV, you can also make the official notification of move (muuttoilmoitus) to Finland to your new address.
 Thus, when visiting DVV, make sure that you tell at the Agency that you also want to make the notification of move (muuttoilmoitus).
 You might not be asked about it if you don't bring it forward yourself.
 This way you do not need to separately visit the Post office (which is an alternative place where to make the notification).

 Usually, Fulbright grantees have visited the Agency without making an appointment as the appointment is not required by Agencies located in bigger cities where the grantees most often are staying in.
-However, now during the COVID pandemic, DVV has started to request clients to make an appointment.
+Recently, DVV has started to request clients to make an appointment.
 You can make the appointment online on DVV's website.

 At DVV, you will need to present the following documents: